Home

 The Tent Days

 As we started our journey into adulthood, we didn't have much money, which meant we were dead broke!
-Looking back, we realized that all we owned between us was a ratty old tent, a green Coleman camp stove, and a few folding camp chairs and tables.
+Looking back, we realized that between us we owned a ratty old tent, a green Coleman camp stove, and a few folding camp chairs and tables.
 We couldn't do much back then, but we could go camping.
 And camping we did!
 We gathered some essential camping tips and would drive up to the Mogollon Rim @8,000' (Fire In The Sky), eventually packing 3 kids, 2 dogs, and all of our camping gear into our tiny little cars to embark on our adventures.
 Whether it was hot or cold, rain or shine, we made the most of our trips, often dreaming of the RV campgrounds we would one day visit as we explored the great outdoors.

 Family with dog and car in forest clearing on sunny day.